 Set on 28-acres of winding paths, olive and lemon trees, and flowering bushes, Bernardus Lodge & Spa feels like a true escape, while the complimentary welcome glass of wine upon arrival lets you know you’ll be well taken care of 24/7.

-The hotel also has a fitness room, an adult-only pool, and a serene 5,300-square-foot full-service spa with steam rooms, saunas, and its own outdoor pool.
 One thing I really appreciated is that I didn’t need to book a massage or facial to enjoy the spa amenities.
-I went in, was assigned a locker and could use the steam room, private outdoor pool, and sauna as long as I wanted.
+I went in, was assigned a locker, and could use the steam room, private outdoor pool, and sauna as long as I wanted.

 🔑 Staff: Friendly, helpful, there when you need them, not in your way when you want privacy, always willing to offer directions or a helping hand with bags, maps, reservations, and smiles.